 Second rankers are A2Hosting, BLUEHOST, HOSTINGER.
 They have full PHP management in place, but missed on implementing either Git, in case of A2Hosting, or mass management – the latter two.

 The Raspberry Awards in this category go to 34SP.com, FlyWheel, and Pressable.
 All of them failed to implement four of the must-haves to get a developer-friendly badge.
 Therefore, we’ve narrowed down the essential list of WordPress developer features that hosting providers shouldn’t miss.
 Look out for PHP management, WP-CLI, mass management, Git, and SSH access.

 WordPress Features, from Plesk to Developers

-Build with Plesk WordPress Toolkit
+Build with Plesk WP Toolkit